benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 be expected?

 Assessing and understanding risks better puts them into a position where it's also more likely they'll actually take risks.
-Risks that without the knowledge about business value and the bigger context may look to big to be worthwhile.
+Risks which, without the knowledge about business value and the bigger context, may look to big to be worthwhile.
 But not for mature developers who are able to see beyond the obvious risks and include more aspects into their judgement.

+Reasonable risk-taking furthermore involves excellent communications because assumptions must be made about the intended outcome of risk taken, and incomplete data leading to the decision for taking a risk must be accompanied by assumptions.
+Mature developers, know that both kinds of assumptions must be communicated to others in order to raise the chance for the risk-taking to be worthwhile.

+Lastly the ability to take reasonable risks requires a certain amount of determination, of decisiveness.
+Because while it's all nice & easy to theorize about decisions that involve risks, at some point decisions need to be made on incomplete data, on assumptions.
+And mature developers must be comfortable with that.
+Mature developers have to like making decisions.

 #### Empathy